Full-Grain vs. Genuine: What Leather Labels Really Mean

 Why We Only Use Full-Grain at Wyoming Jack

-Our belts, bags, and journals are crafted in the USA using only full-grain hides.
-They’re tougher, age better, and feel right from day one.
-You won’t find any “genuine” shortcuts here — just real, honest leather that’s meant to be worn, broken in, and passed down.
+Our belts, bags, and journals are made using only premium full-grain hides.
+Theyโre tougher, age better, and feel right from day one.
+You wonโt find any โgenuineโ shortcuts here โ just real, honest leather meant to be worn, broken in, and passed down.

 Final Word